-There are also options if you’re coming from Siem Reap (overnight bus) or Vietnam, you may want to fly straight into Sihanoukville airport.
-Check out the flight options with Skyscanner.
+There are also options if you’re coming from Siem Reap (overnight bus) or Vietnam, you may want to fly straight into Sihanoukville airport from the likes of Phnom Penh Airport.

-- Be flexible on your bookings, the roads are terrible and you will arrive into Sihanoukville late, regardless of published times or what the company has promised you
+- Be flexible on your bookings, the roads are terrible and you’ll more than likely arrive into Sihanoukville late, regardless of published times or what the company has promised you

 - Plan for the worst… if you have an onward flight or bus to catch, leave the islands much earlier than you think you need to – even if that means staying a night in Sihanoukville

 - Keep an eye on weather forecasts, they’re a good indicator on whether the ferries will run.
 You need to consider rain and wind, since both have an impact on ferries

 - Make sure that your accommodation in Sihanoukville or Koh Rong books you onto the ferry ideally at a specific time, this is especially important in high season since they get very full

 - If you get seasick, don’t forget to take your meds!

 While Sihanoukville is no longer the beach haven of yesteryear, it does still boast a number of beaches you can visit.
 Most visitors will want to head slightly out of town to Otres Beach, which also boasts most of the high-end hotels still left in the town.
 Other options include Independence Beach or Serendipity Beach, although the latter suffers from being next to the pier, so not the most relaxing of experiences!